htcf/docs/docs/getstarted.md

     Interactive jobs are meant to function as daily workspaces.
     Because interactive jobs are, by their nature, very inefficient, they not meant to be running continuously for more than 1 day.

-    When using interactive tools such as rstudio or jupyter, please make sure the jobs are using the "interactive" queue  (using sbatch parameters "-J interactive -p interactive")
+    When using interactive tools such as rstudio or jupyter, please make sure the jobs are using the "interactive" queue  (using sbatch/srun parameters `-J interactive -p interactive`)

     Jobs using interactive tools that are not using the interactive queue will be subject to cancellation in order to free up resources for batch jobs.